empersun/empersun/README.md

             3. Learning-based visual data analysis and quality improvement

             4. Developed software for healthcare

+            5. UAV images and Machine Learning to tackle challenging in-field problems
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 - ✨ Some of my highlight skills: